EdwinVW/cloud-native-architecture-workshop/README.md

 ![](img/messaging-cd.png)

 1. Add a new *CustomerManager* class to your project.
 2. Add the implementation that handles *CustomerRegistered* messages.
+For this workshop it doesn't have to be an elaborate handler.
+Just dump the received message on the console for example.
 You can reference other event-handlers (e.g. *AuditlogService*) for inspiration.

 **2.2.5: Start the customermanager**
 Now that you created a *CustomerManager* that can handle *CustomerRegistered* events, you need to start this manager form the main program.
 You will use the *RabbitMQMessageHandler* class from the infrastructure package to pass into the *CustomerManager*.